ifvictr/whirl/README.md

 #### OAuth & Permissions

-Install the Slack app to your desired Slack workspace first.
-You’ll get a **Bot User OAuth Access Token** which will be used for the `SLACK_BOT_TOKEN` environment variable.
+Install the Slack app to your development Slack workspace first.

 The following bot token scopes are required: